activefrequency/loghogd/README.md

     sudo apt-get update
     sudo apt-get install loghogd

+Note: if you are running an older (e.g.: 10.04) release of Ubuntu, you may need to first install the *python-software-properties* package to get the `add-apt-repository` command.

 If you are using Debian, run the following:

     echo 'deb http://ppa.launchpad.net/activefrequency/ppa/ubuntu lucid main' | sudo tee -a /etc/apt/sources.list.d/99-loghogd.list